Detailed case studies of six organisations undertaking cultural change, with a checklist of issues to consider for effective culture transformation

 Members and People Management subscribers can see articles on the People Management website.

-This factsheet was written by Ed Houghton and Jake Young.
+This factsheet was last updated by Jake Young.

 Jake Young: Research Associate